Fourier's Law Conduction Calculator

 Q = k A Δ T d

-This expression is derived from the more general differential form of Fourier's law, which states that the local heat flux is proportional to the negative of the temperature gradient.
+This expression is derived from the more general differential form of Fourier's law, which states that the local heat flux is proportional to the negative temperature gradient.
 In one dimension:

 q = - k d T d x

-Here, q is the heat flux (W/m²).
-Assuming constant thermal conductivity and a linear temperature profile across a slab of thickness d, integrating this expression leads directly to the algebraic form used by the calculator.
-The negative sign indicates that heat flows from high temperature to low temperature, opposite the direction of increasing temperature.
-In the calculator, you typically enter the magnitude of the temperature difference, so the output is reported as a positive heat rate.
+Here, q is heat flux in W/m².
+Assuming constant conductivity and a nearly linear temperature profile across a slab of thickness d, integrating the differential form leads directly to the algebraic formula used by this calculator.
+The negative sign indicates that heat naturally flows from a higher temperature toward a lower temperature.
+Because most quick calculations use the magnitude of the temperature difference, the calculator reports a positive heat rate.

 Interpreting the Calculator's Output